Carlos Noel: Mayor of Buenos Aires

 In 1922, President Marcelo Torcuato de Alvear appointed Noel as intendente (mayor) of Buenos Aires.
 In 1923, Noel established the municipal "Commission on Architectural Aesthetic".
 In September 1925, Noel published a book wherein he laid out a new urbanistic plan for the city of Buenos Aires.
 The plan (revolutionary for its inclusion of Argentine architects) shifted the municipal government's attention away from the city centre and into the new neighbourhoods developing in the peripheries of the city, especially those populated by working-class immigrant families – at least half of Buenos Aires was populated by immigrants at the turn of the 1920s.
-The plan envisioned different commercial poles acting as "multiple city centres", with monumental civic buildings and a public park system.
+The plan envisioned different commercial poles acting as "multiple city centres", with monumental civic buildings and a public park system, and for what would decades later become the Aeroparque Jorge Newbery.

 Although the "Plan Noel" was never fully carried out, many of its proposals were completed during Noel's mayorship and in following years by successive administrations.
 Among these was the "reconquest of the River", the completion of the two diagonals (Avenida Roque Sáenz Peña and Avenida Presidente Julio Argentino Roca) and Avenida Santa Fe, the creation of new working-class neighbourhoods and kindergartens, the railway bridge over Avenida San Martín, and the establishment of the Bernardino Rivadavia Natural Sciences Argentine Museum and the Colonial Art Museum, housed in the Palacio Noel (named after the mayor).

 It was, for a time, proposed that the avenue facing the Río de la Plata on the northern side of Buenos Aires be known as "Avenida Intendente Carlos Noel".

 Noel resigned from the mayorship in 1927.
 He was subject to persecution during the dictatorship of José Félix Uriburu due to his affiliation with the Radical Civic Union, and had to go into exile.